Mongolia

 Furthermore, the project empowered legal professionals by augmenting their knowledge and skills to enable them to utilise international labour standards in their practice.
 They benefited from tailored advanced training sessions conducted in collaboration with the International Training Centre of the ILO (ITCILO) and the Mongolian Bar Association.

 Adopting a comprehensive approach, the project actively addressed workplace challenges such as violence, harassment, and child labour, while advocating for occupational safety and health.
-Notably, it spearheaded the development of policies, training modules, and the dissemination of critical resources like the ILO’ practical guide for employers on Violence and Harrassment at Work.
+Notably, it spearheaded the development of policies, training modules, and the dissemination of critical resources like the ILO’ practical guide for employers on Violence and Harassment at Work.

-Aligned with its objectives, the project strategically coordinated with the Ministry of Labour and Social Protection (MLSP) to organize a national policy discussion and comprehensive child labour training on the World Day Against Child Labour.
+Aligned with its objectives, the project strategically coordinated with the Ministry of Family, Labour and Social Protection (MFLSP) to organize a national policy discussion and comprehensive child labour training on the World Day Against Child Labour.
 Additionally, the project’s support to the National Human Rights Commission of Mongolia (NHRCM) in conducting a Child Labour Qualitative Study yielded invaluable insights, directly informing essential policy updates including revisions to the list of prohibited jobs for minors and the formulation of light work conditions for children.

 The project also led a robust social media campaign during the 16 Days of Activism against Gender-Based Violence.
 Collaborating effectively with government bodies, UN agencies, and civil society organizations, the campaign significantly raised awareness among the public including young women and girls regarding gender-based violence and harassment in professional settings, while also promoting the Violence and Harassment Convention, 2019 (No. 190).
 This campaign had a significant impact and reached over 620,570 individuals through targeted social media channels.